On Actuality, Duration, and the Illusion of Linear Time

 Bergson, I would say, remained for too long spinning abstract similes which sometimes could even lead us to obfuscation of terms, redundancy and semantic incongruity; and sometimes, when he speaks of the past and duration, I am rather impressed by his marvelous prose to embellishing every moment with the colorful brushstrokes of an expressionistic artist.

-But as a French writer, ever-preening himself with all the pregnant moments of this short life, Bergson, was, perhaps like countless romantics, yearning for a more meaningful life when time, escorted by the precious memories of past and present reality, could make one a more self-conscious, self-freed, self-collected, self-willed sentient being reveling in the conception of time and expansiveness.
+But as a French writer, ever-preening himself with all the pregnant moments of this short life, Bergson, was, perhaps like countless romantics, yearning for a more meaningful life when time, as escorted by the precious memories of past and present reality, could make one a more self-conscious, self-freed, self-collected, self-willed sentient being reveling in the conceptualization of time and expansiveness.

 This may explain why Henri Bergson lost proselytes in a world ever reducing spiritual infatuations and reveries to purely mechanistic procedures and pragmatism.

-Those who have read Faust Part 1 by Goethe, and have likewise delved into the illuminating insights of Immanuel Kant's philosophy, could find Bergson's loaned ideas on the conception of time and space as by-products of our mental construction of reality, which is a commingling of the subject and the object.
+Those who have read Faust Part 1 by Goethe, and have likewise delved into the illuminating insights of Immanuel Kant's philosophy, could find Bergson's loaned ideas on the conception of time and space as by-products of our multifarious mental constructs of reality, which is a commingling of the subject and the object.

 The great merit of Henri Bergson is his remarkable elucidating power to describing subjective ideas, however supported with the expediency of endless analogies, this stately temple of philosophy rising above the turbid clouds of fleetingness and the illusory, where, perhaps time and space may have their true residence, are indeed reflections which in themselves could add a greater luster and glare to the meaning of life.
 And Bergson, it is to his credits, freed us from the dour pessimistic philosophy of A. Schopenhauer.

-That H. Bergson was able to build such imposing turret of metaphysics solely bolstered on the abstract building blocks of thought alone, a priori, is indeed a remarkable feat no less wonderful than the Critique of Pure Reason by Immanuel Kant.
+That H. Bergson was able to build such imposing turret of metaphysics solely bolstered on the abstract building blocks of thought alone, a priori, is indeed a remarkable feat no less wonderful than the Critique of Pure Reason of Immanuel Kant.

 Please, read this article, and perhaps you could take side with perhaps the two most influential thinkers of the twentieth century.